Minister of the Overseas

 The Minister of the Overseas (Ministre des Outre-mer) is the official in charge of the Ministry of the Overseas in the Government of the French Republic, responsible for overseeing Overseas France.
 The office was titled Minister of the Colonies (Ministre des Colonies) until 1946.

-The position is currently held by Manuel Valls in the government of Prime Minister François Bayrou with the title of Minister to the Prime Minister, in charge of the Overseas (Ministre auprès du Premier ministre, chargé des Outre-mer).
-He succeeded François-Noël Buffet on 23 December 2024.
+The position is currently held by Naïma Moutchou in the government of Prime Minister Sébastien Lecornu with the title of Minister to the Prime Minister, in charge of the Overseas (Ministre auprès du Premier ministre, chargé des Outre-mer).
+She succeeded Manuel Valls on 12 October 2025.